Yuriy17/rsschool-cv/cv.md

 8. Language base:

-    - English(pre - intermediate level) course at Bsuir 2014 - 2015
+    - English(pre - intermediate level) course at the Belarusian State University of Informatics and Radioelectronics 2014 - 2015
-    - English(upper - intermediate level) course at Bsuir 2016 - 2017
+    - English(upper - intermediate level) course at the Belarusian State University of Informatics and Radioelectronics 2016 - 2017